m-r-davari/m-r-davari/README.md

 You are welcomed to contribute.

 ## Notes
-This project has been developed using Flutter web and is still under development.
+This project has been developed using Flutter web.

 <!--
 ![My GitHub Stats](https://github-readme-stats.vercel.app/api?username=m-r-davari&show_icons=true&theme=transparent)